-When it is possible to broaden services available to clients by collaboration with otherlocallenders, jointlendingrelationships will be pursued.
+When it is possible to broaden services available to clients by collaboration with other local lenders, joint lending relationships will be pursued.
 Industry representatives suggest that additional emphasis should be placed on assisting new entrants and on counselling services.
 Many clients have indicated that they would prefer additional flexibility in loan options available from the board, possibly variable rates, and asset-secured operating or working capital loans.
-In response to the need for short-term funding by our clients, the board has signed a memorandum of understanding with the Nova Scotia Cooperative Council.
-Detailed mechanisms are now being worked out with the intention for the board to provide long-term funding and refer clients to their local credit union for operating loans.
-The board will lend so as to support success in agriculture while continuing to bear in mind the current economic environment.
+In response to the need for short-term funding by our clients, the board has signed a Memorandum of Understanding with the Nova Scotia Co-operative Council under the Small Business Loan Guarantee Program.
+Credit Unions can provide financing (term loans, lines of credit, and working capital) up to \$500,000.
+Interest rates are negotiated between the applicant and the credit union.
+A credit union is required to take security to protect the value of the loan.
+The board will lend so as to support success in agriculture, while continuing to bear in mind the current economic environment.